Sherlock Holmes in Washington: Cast notes

 Despite moving the film to the contemporary World War II period, the roles of Sherlock Holmes and Dr. Watson were retained by Rathbone and Bruce, respectively.
 John Archer and Marjorie Lord, who play an engaged couple in this film, were actually married when it was made.
 The two main villains played Holmes' nemesis Professor Moriarty in other films, George Zucco in The Adventures of Sherlock Holmes (1939), and Henry Daniell in The Woman in Green (1945).
 Gerald Hamer, who was in four more of Rathbone's Holmes movies, briefly appears in this one, in an uncredited but pivotal role.

 Development

-As with the previous two films, Sherlock Holmes and the Voice of Terror (1942) and Sherlock Holmes and the Secret Weapon (1943), Universal Pictures transplanted the Holmes characters from Victorian London to World War II.
+As in the previous two films, Sherlock Holmes and the Voice of Terror (1942) and Sherlock Holmes and the Secret Weapon (1943), Universal Pictures transplanted the Holmes characters from Victorian London to World War II.
 This was done to use the war as a topical background for the films' stories and themes.
 The film also serves as the first of the series to be wholly original and not based on any previously written material.
 The film's writing duo, Lynn Riggs and Bertram Millhauser, would collaborate on a Holmes picture for the first and only time.
 Riggs had written Sherlock Holmes and the Voice of Terror, while Millhauser would go on to write Sherlock Holmes Faces Death (1943) and The Woman in Green (1945).